p2panda/festival-tool/IDEAS.md

 # p2:panda_face: Ideas

+> ⚠️ This document reflects where we started off as p2panda, it shows our motivations and dreams.
+Since then, p2panda has grown to be [more](https://github.com/p2panda/handbook/) than a software for festivals.
+Still, we will build this Festival Tool eventually.

 These use cases describe how we imagine p2panda to be used.
 This does not preclude other use cases – on the contrary, our design decisions should allow for flexibility and hackability.

 ## Clients